webb-tools/tangle-network-ops/README.md

 ```
 ansible-playbook -i hosts --ssh-extra-args "-F ./ssh_config" ansible/playbooks/chain.yml
 ```
-> Note - this will take about 30 or more minutes to compile, specifically the compiling of the dkg-node is what takes super long.
+> Note - this will take about 30 or more minutes to compile, specifically the compiling of the tangle-collator-node is what takes super long.
-> You can expect around 200 retries.
+> You can expect around 300 retries.

 #### See node logs